Dimer Models and Conformal Structures: Introduction

-where $L$ is continuous and piecewise affine on $\partial N$.
+where $L$ is continuous and piecewise affine on $\partial N$, see Subsection (\ref{subsect:generalized}) for the discussions of the above equation.
 Moreover, $c_j > 0$ are positive and $\delta_{\{ q_j\}}$ are Dirac masses at points $q_j, \, j=1,2,...,l$.
-Finally, we let $\mathscr Q = \{p_{k+1},...,p_{k+m}\}$ denote the possible discontinuities of the derivative of the boundary map $L$, and call these the {\it quasi-frozen points}.
+Finally, we let $\mathscr Q = \{p_{k+1},...,p_{k+m}\} \subset \partial N$ denote the possible discontinuities of the derivative of the boundary map $L$, and call these the {\it quasi-frozen points}.
 For an explanation of this terminology see Subsection \ref{subsubsect:frozen}.
+Because the domain $N$ is not \emph{strictly convex}, in this setting the Dirichlet problem for the Monge-Ampère equation \eqref{Pst} has in fact not been studied before in the literature, and the standard techniques used for the Monge-Ampère do not apply \cite{F}.
+We therefore introduce new methods in Section \ref{MAcomplex.structure} to give a characterization of the boundary behaviour of its solutions, i.e. the boundary behaviour of surface tensions associated to general dimer models.